build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

-1. An existing domain joined Amazon AppStream 2.0 fleet in a stopped state and a stack that does **not** have [Application Settings Persistence](https://docs.aws.amazon.com/appstream2/latest/developerguide/app-settings-persistence.html?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=mr-dr-for-appstream) enabled
+1. An existing domain joined Amazon AppStream 2.0 fleet in a stopped state and a stack that does **not** have [Application Settings Persistence](https://docs.aws.amazon.com/appstream2/latest/developerguide/app-settings-persistence.html?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=mr-dr-for-appstream) enabled.

 1. Active Directory Services in both Primary (Frankfurt) and Disaster Recovery (DR) region (London).
 In this blog, I am using AWS Managed AD with [multi-region replication](https://aws.amazon.com/blogs/aws/multi-region-replication-now-enabled-for-aws-managed-microsoft-active-directory?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=mr-dr-for-appstream) enabled.
 You can also use a self-managed Active Directory installed on an EC2 instance or your on premise Active Directory with network connectivity between the locations.